LLNL/GPS-Z/README.md

 This repo is developed with Python 3.x and depends on many packages.
 The recommended way to install most dependencies is with [Anaconda](https://www.anaconda.com/distribution/).
 * You can simply set up the environment by typing `conda env create -f env.yml`.

-The user will also need to provide an installation of Zero-RK by following instructions in the [Zero-RK repo] (https://github.com/llnl/zero-rk).
+The user will also need to provide an installation of Zero-RK by following instructions in the [Zero-RK repo](https://github.com/llnl/zero-rk).
 After Zero-RK is installed, GPS-Z will try to find the IDT executable by examining environment variable `ZERORK_EXE`, which should point to `constVolumeWSR.x` in the Zero-RK installation folder.

 ## How to use
 * Activate the anaconda environment: `conda activate gps`